 - You will then be allowed to use the telephone so you can talk to family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to wear your own clothes, otherwise you you will be given a jail uniform.
+- If they expect that you will make bail and be released quickly, you might be able to wear your own clothes, otherwise you will be given a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell us how it happened.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help other people make it through the procedure?